Invivogen

 Details

-TL1A is mainly produced by endothelial cells, as well as activated dendritic cells and macrophages.
+Tumor necrosis factor (TNF)-like 1A (TL1A), also called TNFSF15, is a cytokine that belongs to the TNF superfamily.
+TL1A is produced by endothelial cells, activated dendritic cells, and macrophages.
 It is synthesized as a membrane-bound trimeric molecule.
-Alternative splicing or cleavage by the tumor necrosis factor-alpha converting enzyme (TACE) results in soluble TL1A [1].
-Both forms bind the homotrimeric transmembrane death receptor 3 (DR3), triggering TRADD/TRAF2/RIP signaling, and ultimately leading to NF-kB and MAPK activation.
+Alternative splicing or cleavage by the tumor necrosis factor-alpha converting enzyme results in soluble TL1A [1].
+Both forms bind the homotrimeric transmembrane death receptor 3 (DR3), triggering TRADD/TRAF2/RIP signaling, and ultimately leading to NF-κB and MAPKs activation.
 Subsequent gene expression in target cells drives the production of pro-inflammatory cytokines and differentiation of T helper subsets [1].
-Alternatively, as DR3 is a dual signaling death receptor, TRADD also associates with FADD/RIP3/caspase 8 to induce apoptosis or necroptosis [1].

 References: